Moosenomer/Raspberry_Pi_Zero_Gameboy-Color/README.md

 ## Description & Background Info
 A github page to highlight the Raspberry Pi Zero W portable emulator in a Gameboy color shell.
-This project has been in the works for a year, and the final result is a functional portable emulator and computer!
+This project has been in the works for years, and the final result is a functional portable emulator and computer!

 ## Features of the Project
 - Full support for GameBoy, Gameboy Color, NES, SUPER-NES and other retro game consoles with RetroPi